The Washington Guide to Section 8 Housing

 Can I Buy a House with a Section 8 Voucher in Washington?

-In some cases, recipients of Section 8 in Washington can use their rental voucher towards the mortgage and other costs associated with purchasing a home.
-This occurs through the Housing Choice Voucher homeownership program, which allows first-time homebuyers who meet work and income requirements to convert the voucher to homeownership assistance.
+Some Section 8 recipients in Washington can apply for the Homeownership Program, which allows them to use their rental assistance to help cover costs associated with purchasing a home.
+This allows first-time homebuyers who meet work and income requirements to convert the voucher to homeownership assistance.

 The housing authority provides a monthly subsidy that covers the difference between 30% of the household’s income and the monthly homeownership expenses.
 Recipients must contribute a minimum down payment of 3% of the purchase price and buy a home within the housing authority’s jurisdiction.